American Standard Faucets Review & Rating Updated: June 3, 2025

 Show More

 LIXIL buys faucet components from a variety of outside manufacturers in China, Taiwan, India, and South Korea.
-Note 4 It also buys an increasing number of finished faucets, most of which are made in China.
-Its known Chinese faucet suppliers include
+[4] It also buys an increasing number of finished faucets from outside contractors.
+Its known faucet suppliers include

 In plumber polls, fewer than 6% of plumbers identify American Standard as their preferred faucet.
-In our top-of-mind faucet survey, American Standard is the first name that comes to mind in only 2% of our respondents.
+In our top-of-mind faucet survey, American Standard is the first name that came to mind in only 2% of our U. S. respondents.

-American Standard designs have won numerous awards in international design competitions, including, most recently, a Red Dot for excellence in design innovation for its Edgewater semi-professional kitchen faucet collection.
+Recent American Standard designs have won numerous awards in international design competitions, including a Red Dot for excellence in design innovation for its Edgewater semi-professional kitchen faucet collection.

 The Edgewater also merited a coveted Good Design Award as did the Studio S bath faucet collection and the Beale MeasureFill touchless faucet that meters out a specific amount of water, then stops.
 No more fussing with a measuring cup to get a precise amount of water for a recipe.
 Dial in the amount needed and turn on the faucet to dispense exactly that amount.